 InspireSemi Reports Third Quarter 2022 Financial Results and Provides Business Update

-/EIN News/ -- VANCOUVER, British Columbia and AUSTIN, Texas, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Inspire Semiconductor Holdings Inc. (TSXV: INSP) (“InspireSemi” or the “Company”), a chip design company that has built a technology foundation to deliver revolutionary performance, today announced financial results for the third quarter ended September 30, 2022 and provided a business update.
-All financial information is presented in United States (“US”) Dollars unless otherwise indicated.
+VANCOUVER, British Columbia and AUSTIN, Texas, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Inspire Semiconductor Holdings Inc. INSP ("InspireSemi" or the "Company"), a chip design company that has built a technology foundation to deliver revolutionary performance, today announced financial results for the third quarter ended September 30, 2022 and provided a business update.
+All financial information is presented in United States ("US") Dollars unless otherwise indicated.

 "In the third quarter, we made substantial progress executing on our plan to become a game-changer in the accelerated computing solution industry," said Ron Van Dell, CEO of InspireSemi.
 "We are in the final development stages of our anxiously awaited next-generation Thunderbird compute accelerator, which will deliver revolutionary performance, energy efficiency, versatility, and ease of programming that leverages the thriving and open RISC-V software ecosystem.
 In addition, we positioned ourselves for future success by increasing our access to the global investment community with our TSX Venture listing."